 Effects Loop Send & Return Level Controls

 The Special 6s' big brother, the Special 12/20RT has adjustable send and receive level controls.
 The effects loop send level is affected by the amp's volume and gain controls and can overwhelm some effects units.
 This mod allows you to adjust the send level to prevent the external effects processor from distorting or clipping.
-Reducing this send level control will reduce the amp's output volume so you normally want to run this control at 10 when no effects are plugged in (full right, max volume).
-You will have to readjust this control every time you change the volume when using external effects.
+Reducing this send level control will reduce the amp's output volume so you normally want to run this control at max volume when no effects are plugged in.
+You may have to readjust this control when you change the Ultra or Clean volume when using external effects.

 Special 12/20RT Back Panel